jncamero/Python/README.md

 ## **flank_seq**

-This function pulls sequences upstream and downstream from a SNP position indicated in a bed file, and returns the sequences with known variant positions annotated.
+This function pulls sequences upstream and downstream from a SNP positions indicated in a bed file, and returns the sequences with known variant positions annotated in a fastq file.
 It takes 4 inputs:
 1) The length of sequence to return upstream and downstream from each SNP

 2) A csv bed file indicating **known variant positions**, and the allelic variants at that locus